 As recognized in NPCC4: Advancing Climate Justice in Climate Adaptation Strategies for New York City (Foster et al., 2024), the significant linkages that exist between climate risks, adaptation investments, and socioeconomic inequality means there is no singular approach to equitable flood resilience that is broadly applicable in NYC.
 Instead, diverse, multiple, and overlapping approaches must be developed with local input crucial in selecting those most suitable to the unique context of each exposed community.
 Most flood resilience researchers, and various Mayor's Office of Climate and Environmental Justice (MOCEJ) policy documents, now advocate initiating the FRM planning process by considering a diverse, multifaceted, all-of-the-above approach that is gradually tailored to the characteristics, needs, and types of flooding facing each community.

-9.4 FRM in NYC
+9.4 Flood Risk Management in NYC

-Integrated FRM plans for many NYC neighborhoods could ultimately include some or all of the following components (Cea & Costabile, 2022; McClymont et al., 2020; Peck et al., 2022):
+The following strategies (Cea & Costabile, 2022; McClymont et al., 2020; Peck et al., 2022) could be utilized to support integrated FRM planning in NYC communities: